These drone operators used to make 'nice' YouTube videos. Now they record alleged Russian war crimes - KESQ

 “He raised his hands above his head — and in this moment, he was shot,” Oleksandr Radzikhovskiy of Ukraine’s Territorial Defense forces told CNN.

-Radzikhovskiy is a member of the Bugatti company, a special intelligence gathering unit operating in Zanoza, on the outskirts of Kyiv.
+Radzikhovskiy is a member of the Bugatti company, a special intelligence gathering unit operating on the outskirts of Kyiv.

 The unit filmed the March 7 incident on the E-40 — a key highway connecting the western city of Lviv to Kyiv — with a drone, as Russian forces held the area.